Common Questions

 Tents: Bring several 15-amp extension cords, at least 100’ of cord.
 You will not be able to run electric heaters or AC but this will work for crockpots and coffee pots.

 Please note: If using propane heater, a CO2 detector/alarm will be required.
+(These are NOT supplied by Corner Fringe.)

 Will we have a place to plug in crockpots?